Back to Blog

 • First Contentful Paint under 1.8 seconds

 The mobile speed gap: Mobile conversion rates average 1.53% versus 4.14% on desktop.
 Much of this gap is speed-related.
 Mobile networks are slower, devices are less powerful, and mobile users are less patient.
 Mobile-first optimization isn't a preference—it's a conversion requirement.
+If you want a deeper diagnostic companion for these hesitation signals, read our guide to session recording analysis and our post on form UX testing.

 Different heatmap types reveal different problems: